 Our teeth have three layers, the enamel, dentin, and the pulp cavity.
 The dentin gives the teeth its color, either yellow or off-white shade.
 Due to various reasons such as age, foods, and lifestyle, both the enamel and the dentin can discolor.

 While factors like age make discoloration inevitable, there are ways you can keep your teeth white.
 Here are six tips to make the teeth whitening near White Park benefit you.

 - Know Your Eligibility

 Teeth whitening in St. Cloud, MN, is effective for most people.
 However, people with gum disease, worn out teeth, cavities, allergies, or pregnancy are not eligible for teeth whitening treatments.
 Also, if you have dental crowns and veneers, you cannot bleach your teeth.
 Remember, once the dental veneers and crowns are fixed, they cannot be bleached.
-It is crucial to speak to a dentist near you before deciding to get cosmetic teeth whitening near you.
+It is crucial to speak to a dentist near you before deciding to get cosmetic teeth whitening near me.

 - Select the Ideal Teeth Whitening Treatment

 Several options are available from commercial teeth whitening products to home remedies.
 Knowing how they work and the type of results they give will help you make an informed choice.